-Naturally, if you are choosing between a cooked meal and a cold cut, then always go fora cooked meal.
+Naturally, if you are choosing between a cooked meal and a cold cut, then always choose cooked meal.
 However, sometimes you’ll have to think of a quick meal for your trip or picnic.
 You might also be on a vacation and need something packed with the top nutrients, cold cuts are more than welcome.
 If you cannot find meat prepared with traditional methods, then you need to read the labels carefully.
 Here’s a list that will help you choose cold cuts that are healthier:

 - If the product contains too many e-additives, you’ll be better if you decide to skip it